MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-business-model.md

 ## Best practices to manage costs

 - You can set up your virtual network data gateways and connections on the gateway for free.
 We start to bill when your first query runs or you run a test connection.
 - Configure your queries to run concurrently.
-Each gateway member can run six queries concurrently.
-- Maintain a minimum number of gateway members for your needs.
-The number of [gateway members](high-availability-load-balancing.md#how-to-create-a-cluster-of-multiple-virtual-network-data-gateways) is the number of nodes deployed in your cluster.
+- Maintain a minimum number of gateway instances for your needs.
+The number of [gateway instance](high-availability-load-balancing.md#how-to-create-a-cluster-of-multiple-virtual-network-data-gateways) is the number of gateway instance deployed in your cluster.
 You can check and configure this number in the advanced settings of your virtual network data gateway.
 - To reduce costs, reduce the time to live on your virtual network data gateway in settings.
 Whenever there's a new query execution, the virtual network data gateway is automatically turned on.
 For more information, go to [Manage settings](manage-data-gateways.md#manage-settings).

 ## View and manage your bill